DENNIS-CODES/Spinner/README.md

 ![image](https://user-images.githubusercontent.com/65861136/115913226-fe098680-a478-11eb-899d-235fdcde1a11.png)

-# a spinner Adapter App
+# A Spinner Adapter App
 You can add a spinner to your layout with the Spinner object.
 You should usually do so in your XML layout with a `<Spinner>` element.
 For example:

 ```